 Similarly, properties of beryllium which are located in the 2nd group and 2nd period show a likeness with properties of aluminium which is located in the third period and third group.
 The two elements which show similarities in their properties can be called a diagonal pair or diagonal neighbours.

-The properties of s-block elements vary significantly when compared to the other elements of the sub-group they belong to.
-The diagonal neighbors show a lot of similarities.
+The properties of s block elements vary significantly when compared to the other elements of the sub-group they belong to.
+The diagonal neighbours show a lot of similarities.
 Such a relationship is exhibited as you move left to right and down the group; the periodic table has opposing factors.

 Similarities between Lithium and Magnesium

 - The hardness of lithium and magnesium is higher than the other elements in their respective groups.

 - Chlorides of lithium and magnesium have the capability to be soluble in ethanol.

 - They are lighter when compared to other elements in their groups.